 In recognition of industrial safety trends and our own internal assessments, we have refined our global approach to managing safety during non-routine maintenance and repair activities, as these work activities are a leading cause of serious and fatal injuries across industries.
-We have developed global safety standards to minimize the potential for serious incidents when our employees are working at heights, entering confined spaces, and working on or near machinery, piping and electrical systems.
-This global effort is focused on creating a rigorous, error-free and safe approach to performing these non-routine hazardous work activities.
+We have developed global safety standards to minimize the potential for serious incidents when our employees are working at heights, entering confined spaces and working on or near machinery, piping and electrical systems.
+This global effort is focused on creating a rigorous, error-free and safe approach to performing these non-routine high-hazard work activities.

-To protect the health of our employees, we first seek to eliminate or find a substitute for a hazardous material or process.
+For existing processes, we first seek to eliminate or find a substitute for a hazardous material or process.
 When it is not possible to do so, we evaluate the feasibility of engineering controls based on the hazard and risk.
 Where engineering controls are not feasible, we establish effective work practice controls and require the use of appropriate personal protective equipment.

-- Biosafety (preventing an accidental release)
+- Biosafety (preventing accidental biological release)

-- Biosecurity (preventing an intentional release)
+- Biosecurity (preventing intentional biological release)

 - Bioethics (promoting responsible use of biological materials and technologies)

-- Sustainability (minimizing our environmental footprint)
+- Sustainability (reducing our environmental footprint)

-- Product stewardship (eliminating or minimizing safety and environmental hazards)
+- Product stewardship (reducing environmental hazards)

 The objective of our ergonomics program is to minimize employee injuries and improve human performance and well-being in relation to job tasks, equipment and the work environment.
 Our priority business areas are the manufacturing, research and sales environments, where most ergonomic injuries and illnesses are related to manual material handling and repetitive motion.

-We prioritize the prevention of incidents through equipment and facility design, operational and maintenance procedures, and employee training.
-Because we recognize that incidents can still occur, our EHS standards require emergency response capabilities at all of our facilities worldwide.
+We prioritize the prevention of incidents through equipment and facility design, operational and maintenance procedures and employee training.
+Because we recognize that incidents can still occur, our EHS standards require emergency preparedness and response capabilities at all of our facilities worldwide.

 We conduct pre-emergency planning for credible emergency scenarios such as process upsets, fires, spills, releases, severe weather and security-related incidents.
-Many of our manufacturing plants have trained emergency response teams, and mobile fire and rescue apparatus that can respond to on-site fires, medical emergencies, technical rescues and spills/releases.
+Many of our manufacturing plants have trained emergency response teams, and mobile fire and rescue apparatus that can respond to onsite fires, medical emergencies, technical rescues and spills/releases.
 Most of our emergency response teams interact directly with their local community-based emergency responders, and in some cases, assist off-site when requested.